Columbia man accused of meeting 13-year-old for sex in Illinois

 COLUMBIA, Mo.
 (KMIZ)

-Christopher Cockrum, 45, of Fulton, is being held at the Callaway County Jail without bond.
-A mugshot was not immediately available and a hearing has not been scheduled.
+Clayton Newlon, 24, was charged Wednesday in Boone County with being a fugitive from out of state.
+He is being held at the Boone County Jail without bond.
+A mugshot was not available on Wednesday afternoon and a Missouri court date has not been scheduled.

 Click here to follow the original article.